svx/gradle-quickstart/website/docs/fundamentals.md

 ### Running a Task

-To run a task, invoke `./gradlew <taskName>` from the command line.
+Use `./gradlew <taskName>` to run a task from the command line.

-The following example runs a task named *hello*.
+The following example runs a task named `hello`.

 <Tabs>
 <TabItem value="Command">